 Welcome to the website of the Viola da Gamba Society of America!

-The VdGSA Board also guides the Society in its principal event, the annual summer Conclave, which brings together 100-200 members for a week of classes, concerts, lectures, and casual playing.
-(Conclaves usually hover around the 150 person mark, but the 50th Conclave celebration in July 2012 had more than 300 participants!)
-Conclaves rotate among different parts of the US to serve the Society’s geographically diverse membership, and are housed at educational institutions that offer accommodations and classroom spaces on-site.
+In addition to these programs, the Society’s principal event is the annual summer Conclave, which brings together 100-200 members for a week of classes, concerts, lectures, and casual playing.
 At Conclaves, members can learn the latest ideas in practicing and playing, get their instruments and bows serviced or buy new ones, hear performances, buy music, and participate in ensemble playing at all levels and all hours of the day and night.

-I arrived at my first Conclave in 2000, having played the viol for just a few months.
-What I found there was not only a rich source of endlessly interesting musical challenges, but also a wonderful new community—that was also the year I met a fellow scholarship student who would 11 years later become my husband.
-My life has been immeasurably enriched by this Society, and I have heard this same refrain over and over again in speaking with our membership.
-We all take part because we are deeply passionate about making music together and we delight in the humor and goodwill that comes from this shared project.
+The VdGSA and its annual Conclave have deeply enriched my life, and I hear this sentiment from our membership over and over.
+We all take part because we are deeply passionate about our instrument, our repertoire, our history, and we delight in the humor and goodwill that comes out of this great community project.
 And we are also very happy to open the circle and make a place for you as well!
 We heartily welcome new members, and we hope you will enjoy this website and possibly consider joining our merry company.

 So, you are most welcome here—please feel free to e-mail me directly if you have questions or comments about our instrument or our website.